jimmyoyang/landsat8-tutorial/README.md

 * To receive the best image quality, choose a data set that has high visibility (low cloud coverage).

 * The Level 1 GeoTIFF Data Product varies in size, approximately 1 GB for a single set of data.
 Consider internet speeds and contact your ISP if necessary.

+this is a test demo for Landsat 8